aalexandrasilva/opal-theme-classify/README.md

 ## Theme Classification Task

 This task consisted on predicting dcat:theme of dcat:Datasets based on dc:description property.
 The implementation was done using WEKA https://github.com/Waikato/weka-3.8.
-You can run the application with the default values with <br />`mvn clean install` and `mvn exec:java -Dexec.mainClass="tools.Main" -Dexec.args="-c j48 -ngrams 1"`<br />
+You can run the application with the default values with <br />`mvn clean install` and `mvn exec:java -Dexec.mainClass="tools.Main" -Dexec.args="-c j48 -ngrams 1" -Dexec.cleanupDaemonThreads=false`<br />
 The result of the evaluation of the cross-validation of the training data and the evaluation of the test data is printed to console.

 The following arguments can be provided: <br />